We care about your privacy

 Product and offer description

-The provisions of the Czech law do not explicitly address the product description — they only focuses on labels.
-If you sell on allegro.cz, you are subject to the provisions of the Allegro Terms & Conditions.
+The provisions of the Czech, Slovak, or Hungarian law do not explicitly address the product description — they only focuses on labels.
+If you sell on allegro.cz, allegro.sk, or allegro.hu, you are subject to the provisions of the Allegro Terms & Conditions.
 We have gathered the rules regarding offer and product descriptions in Appendix No. 2.

-Describe your product in a way that allows Czech buyers to recognize it.
+Describe your product in a way that allows buyers from international marketplaces to recognize it.
 Ensure that your information is complete, clear, and legible — so as not to mislead customers.
 Provide:

 - information about the product and its characteristics